Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/TROUBLESHOOTING.md

 Autolock renewal relies on the system time to determine when to renew a lock for a message or session.
 If your system time is not accurate, e.g. your clock is slow, then lock renewal may not happen before the lock is lost.
 Ensure that your system time is accurate if autolock renewal is not working.

-### Processor appears to hang or have latency issues when using extremely high concurrency
+### Processor appears to hang or have latency issues when using high concurrency

 This is often caused by thread starvation, particularly when using the session processor and using a very high value for [MaxConcurrentSessions][MaxConcurrentSessions] (e.g. > 50).
 The first thing to check would be to make sure you are not doing sync-over-async in any of your event handlers.
 Sync-over-async is an easy way to cause deadlocks and thread starvation.
 Even if you are not doing sync over async, any pure sync code in your handlers could contribute to thread starvation.
 If you've determined that this is not the issue, e.g. because you have pure async code, you can try increasing your [TryTimeout][TryTimeout].
 This will relieve pressure on the threadpool by reducing the number of context switches and timeouts that may occur when using the session processor in particular.
 The default value for [TryTimeout][TryTimeout] is 60 seconds, but it can be set all the way up to 1 hour.
 Try setting it to something like 5 minutes as a starting point, and iterate from there.
 If none of this works, you may simply need to scale out to multiple instances.
 Reduce the concurrency in your application, but run the application on multiple instances to achieve the desired overall concurrency.